mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/sdk/0.3.x/credentials/index.md

 <p class="message--note">
 <strong>NOTE: </strong>
-Which method to use depends on what AWS settings you need to configure:
+Which method to use depends on what AWS settings you need to configure
 <ul>
 <li>The configuration file method is recommended when working with the default account settings, i.e. when only credentials
     such as AWS Access Key ID, AWS Secret Access Key, and AWS Session Token are needed to access associated S3